SIDE TWO

 And the pedlar by his pack did stand

-They fought 'till the blood in streams did flow
+They fought 'till the blood in streams did

 And he cried 'Pedlar hold your hand.'